 partnership collaboration, cost-effectiveness for support delivery and opportunities for continuing these partnerships.

 Much has rested on the goodwill of communities being willing and able to support people in need, and we should aim to support this as we emerge from Covid-19.
 While checks and balances need to be robust there should be consideration of how we can reduce bureaucracy and make the best use of available funding.
 Involving local communities in the process is a good starting point but supporting them to lead the process maybe even better.

 Social Work Scotland has learned that some local authorities have taken a community-led support approach, involving the contribution of third sector organisations, to supporting individuals with early intervention and prevention activity.
 These include Edinburgh’s Three Conversations Model and Health

 Improvement Scotland’s Community Hubs in 9 test sites across Scotland.

-By allowing people advice, information at the lowest level from third sector organisations and partners before establishing higher level needs, this has resulted in some issues being resolved quickly without lengthy waits for assessments or even the need for higher level care and or supports.
-Only those where it is established need higher level care and or supports are then referred into the normal SDS routes for social care.
+Allowing people advice, information at the lowest level from third sector organisations and partners before establishing higher-level needs has resulted in some issues being resolved quickly without lengthy waits for assessments or even the need for higher-level care and or support.
+Only those where it is established need higher-level care and or supports are then referred into the normal SDS routes for social care.

 Commissioning frameworks could be much less restrictive and more supportive of third sector/independent/ social enterprise inclusion.
 We would support clearer strategic links within Community Planning Partnerships and with Public Health Scotland, and closer involvement of TSIs within integration arrangements.

-We would support greater use of Individual Service Funds (ISFs), so that the supported person is the commissioner of services, in particular care at home.
-In this way, the person can chose how, when, where and in what way their support is delivered.
+We would support greater use of Individual Service Funds (ISFs), so that the supported person is the commissioner of services, in particular, care at home.
+In this way, the person can choose how, when, where and in what way their support is delivered.